equitymarkets/AirFares/README.md

 #### PROJECT BLURB

 As a team, we decided to look into the transportation industry for our Extract, Transform, and Load Project.
-We decided to extract data from aviation transportation systems including information like passenger details, ticket prices history, airport traffic history and flight routes/trips, transform it into a standard and uniform format by cleaning the data to focus on the key things out project aims to highlights, and then loading this transformed data into a data warehouse: MongoDB in our casee it into a data warehouse.
+We decided to extract data from aviation transportation systems including information like passenger details, ticket prices history, airport traffic history and flight routes/trips, transform it into a standard and uniform format by cleaning the data to narrow the focus on the key things our project aims to highlight, and then loading this transformed data into a data warehouse: MongoDB in our case.

 #### PROJECT SOURCES

 For this project we will be pulling from two sources, both available from the U.S. Bureau of Transportation Statistics:
-1. Yearly fuel data : (https://www.eia.gov/dnav/pet/hist/eer_epjk_pf4_rgc_dpgD.htm) and  extensive
+1. Yearly fuel data : (https://www.eia.gov/dnav/pet/hist/eer_epjk_pf4_rgc_dpgD.htm) and
 2. Yearly ticket price information (https://www.transtats.bts.gov/AverageFare/)
 Both sources are available in csv format, over a 22 year period.
-We decided agaisnt using an additional dataset which contained and flight data including trips, routes, distance and arrival and departure cities, because of the size and scope of the files.
-However we were able to draw some meaningful insights from the dataset which further informed the analysis and appraoch we adopted in our project.
+We decided agaisnt using an additional dataset https://diybigdata.net/2019/12/airline-flight-data-analysis-data-preparation-reprise/ which contained extensive flight data including trips, routes, distance and arrival and departure cities, because of the size and scope of the files.
+However, we were able to draw some meaningful insights from the dataset which further informed the analysis and appraoch we adopted in our project.

 For the database we will be using NoSQL, or non-relational database specifically, MongoDB with PyMongo.
 After cleaning, the csv's will be loaded through the terminal in the resources folder that holds the csvs, then analyzed using a Jupyter Notebook.